Lithuania, New Zealand, Belarus confirm first novel coronavirus cases

 According to the ministry, an Iranian citizen has tested positive.

 "The first imported coronavirus case has been recorded in Belarus.
-We inform you that a student from Iran has tested positive for the 2019-nCoV coronavirus during tests conducted at the Republican Research and Practical Center for Epidemiology and Microbiology on February 27," the ministry said in a statement posted on its website.
+We inform you that a student from Iran has tested positive for the 2019-nCoV coronavirus during tests conducted at the Republican Research and Practical Center for Epidemiology and Microbiology on February 27," the ministry posted a statement on its website.

+The Iranian student arrived in Belarus from Baku on February 22.
+"The patient and the persons who had contacts with him have been placed in isolation wards in the Minsk Hospital of Infectious Diseases.
+The young man’s condition is satisfactory," the Ministry of Health added.

 The outbreak of the now-infamous novel coronavirus pneumonia was recorded in Wuhan, an economic and industrial metropolis, in late December 2019.
 The World Health Organization has declared it a public health emergency of international concern, describing it as an epidemic with multiple locations.
 Apart from China, 55 other countries and territories, including Russia, have reported confirmed coronavirus cases.